Interstate 25 in Colorado: Denver to Wyoming state line

 As I-25 leaves Denver, the route continues up north through unincorporated areas of Adams County and interchanges with I-76, I-270, and the Denver-Boulder Turnpike (US 36).
 Due to the complexity of this triangle-shaped interchange, it was known to be one of many malfunction junctions throughout the United States.
 Beyond that interchange, the Interstate enters the northern suburbs of the Denver metro area, such as Thornton and Northglenn, and at exit 220, I-25 slips its way through a narrow path between the Badding Reservoir (west side) and the Croke Lake (east side).
-Development begins to drop off after exit 223 (120th Avenue) after continuing north into Westminster and eastern Broomfield.

 At exit 228, I-25 interchanges with the northern terminuses of E-470 and Northwest Parkway at a stack interchange, with the Larkridge Shopping Center just to the north, served by 160th Avenue (SH 7).
 As I-25 continues north, it moves through rolling farm and grasslands with the Front Range and high mountains clearly visible to the west while passing through a medley of lakes and reservoirs.
 It stays generally flat with few moderate climbs in elevation, while also serving smaller cities like Dacono and Firestone to the east and Longmont to the west.
 This stretch of I-25 in northern Colorado also has large amounts of truck traffic between SH 7 and Wyoming.
-After some time in the rural farmlands, the Interstate enters the Fort Collins–Loveland metro area at exit 255, serving Loveland and Greeley to at exits 255 and 257, Windsor at exit 262, and continuing north to the Fort Collins city limits south of Harmony Road.
+After some time in the rural farmlands, the Interstate enters the Fort Collins–Loveland metro area at exit 255, serving Loveland and Greeley at exits 255 and 257, Windsor at exit 262, and continuing north to the Fort Collins city limits south of Harmony Road.
 The highway runs on the eastern side of Fort Collins, serving Colorado State University at exits 268 and 269 (which is also the most direct route to downtown).
 After exit 271, I-25 leaves Fort Collins and rolls into more rural grasslands past Wellington.
 Exits also become few and far between from here to Wyoming as well after gradually turning north-easterly toward the state line.